 The only mitigation option that might prove usable in the upper Susitna area is controlled burning of areas to improve moose habitat.
-However, moose habitat management in c could be used to compensate for moose habitat losses in the upper basin.
+However, moose habitat management in other areas a daala wii saa Cooleyn Roberts gehaan in could be used to compensate for moose habitat losses in the upper basin.